muhrid44/TodoList/README.md

 6.  once finished, you can start your app by pressing F5 or CTRL+F5

 Techs used : HTML, CSS, Javascript, VueJS, jQuery, C#, .NET 6, Entity Framework, SQL Server (local)

+Feel free to contact me for further information :)